Skip to Content

 Kimchi Fried Rice with Tinned Pork

-When I think of fried rice, my mind always leaps to memories of Chinese takeaways, or my special fried rice and egg fried rice fakeaways.
+When I think of fried rice, my mind always leaps to memories of Chinese takeaways, or my special fried rice, Chinese sausage fried rice and egg fried rice fakeaways.

-But this recipe is a bit of an Anglo Korean affair, that combines kimchi fried rice with Spam.
-There are many in people in culinary circles that will whince at the thought of eating Spam, but I love it.
+But this recipe is a bit of an Anglo-Korean affair.
+It combines kimchi-fried rice with Spam.
+Many people in culinary circles will wince at the thought of eating Spam, but I love it.

 It's appeared here a couple of times before in the form of Spam fritters and a wonderful Spam and egg sandwich.